-Remember too that during an actual interview, you will get nervous (if you’re human).
+Remember too that during an actual interview, you will get nervous (if you're human).
 If you go blank, ask the interviewer if they would please repeat the question.
 I have done this every time I have been interviewed.
-Sometimes there are several parts to interview questions for teachers, so asking for a repeat helps to make sure you answer all parts.
+Sometimes there are several parts to interview questions, so asking for a repeat helps to make sure you answer all parts.

 Develop a few questions to ask the interviewers